bitrix24/b24restdocs/api-reference/catalog/product-image/catalog-product-image-get.md

-# Get Product Image Information catalog.productImage.get
+# Get Information About Product Image catalog.productImage.get

 > Scope: [`catalog`](../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-This method returns information about a specific product image, parent product, trade offer, or service.
+The method returns information about a specific product image, parent product, variation, or service.

 ## Method Parameters